CRISPR gene editing: Disease models

-Concerns have been raised that off-target effects (editing of genes besides the ones intended) may confound the results of a CRISPR gene editing experiment (i.e. the observed phenotypic change may not be due to modifying the target gene, but some other gene).
+Concerns have been raised that off-target effects (editing of genes besides the ones intended) may confound the results of a CRISPR gene editing experiment (i.e. the observed phenotype change may not be due to modifying the target gene, but some other gene).
 Modifications to CRISPR have been made to minimize the possibility of off-target effects.
 Orthogonal CRISPR experiments are often recommended to confirm the results of a gene editing experiment.

 CRISPR simplifies the creation of genetically modified organisms for research which mimic disease or show what happens when a gene is knocked down or mutated.
 CRISPR may be used at the germline level to create organisms in which the targeted gene is changed everywhere (i.e. in all cells/tissues/organs of a multicellular organism), or it may be used in non-germline cells to create local changes that only affect certain cell populations within the organism.

 CRISPR can be utilized to create human cellular models of disease.
 For instance, when applied to human pluripotent stem cells, CRISPR has been used to introduce targeted mutations in genes relevant to polycystic kidney disease (PKD) and focal segmental glomerulosclerosis (FSGS).
 These CRISPR-modified pluripotent stem cells were subsequently grown into human kidney organoids that exhibited disease-specific phenotypes.
 Kidney organoids from stem cells with PKD mutations formed large, translucent cyst structures from kidney tubules.
 The cysts were capable of reaching macroscopic dimensions, up to one centimeter in diameter.
 Kidney organoids with mutations in a gene linked to FSGS developed junctional defects between podocytes, the filtering cells affected in that disease.
 This was traced to the inability of podocytes to form microvilli between adjacent cells.
 Importantly, these disease phenotypes were absent in control organoids of identical genetic background, but lacking the CRISPR modifications.

 A similar approach was taken to model long QT syndrome in cardiomyocytes derived from pluripotent stem cells.
 These CRISPR-generated cellular models, with isogenic controls, provide a new way to study human disease and test drugs.

+CRISPR editing can be used to define the molecular function of non-coding alleles associated with complex diseases.
+These alleles are ubiquitously associated with complex traits, and work by altering gene regulation in relevant cell-types.
+They are also very difficult to ascribe function too.
+Genome editing can be used to introduce individual variants into the genome, and then downstream molecular effects can be defined.
+This approach must be done in appropriate cell-types or cell lines for the variant of interest.
+Also, this approach can be confounded by off-target effects, low efficiency editing, and non-specific transcriptional effects of gene editing.